TC National Writers Series Scholarship Application

 General Guidelines for Poetry Submissions

 - Only one poem per page.
 Start each new poem on a new page.
-Maximum ten pages of poetry.
-For example if a poem is two pages long, you can add eight more one page poems.
+Maximum three pages of poetry.
+For example if a poem is two pages long, you can add one more one-page poem.

 - If a poem exceeds one page, continue on second page.
 Make sure poem title is in a footer, at left margin with page number against right margin.